jasonalferez/jasonalferez/README.md

 I am currently studying in Seneca College and I'm currently in the Computer Programming and Analysis program (CPA).
 I'm currently on my second semester and once I finish, I am looking forward to finishing my degree at a university!

 I play a lot of video games, guitar, and I skateboard from time to time.

+Ask me anything about laziness, I can probably answer that for ya!